universityofgalway-library/digital-tools-workshops/networks-gephi/network_analysis.md

 ![](./img/gephi26.png)

 After enabling labels, you will likely notice that they overlap.
-To avoid this, you need to run the "Label Adjust" algorithm.
+To avoid this, you need to run the "Label Adjust" algorithm in the "Layout" window.
 The images below show the graph before and after applying the layout.

 ![](./img/gephi28.png)